letimmy94/Project-3-front-end/README.md

 ## Description

-Global Cup is a fantasy football team creator which allows you to create a custom team which consists of 5 players and a coach.
-Each player and coach would have their own attributes, including their names and ratings.
+Global Cup is an application which allows local recreational soccer teams to easily manage their roster(s).
+Coaches can edit player's names and positions.
+The app is a work in progress.

 ## List of Features

 ### MVP:

-    - Display team names
-    - Ability to add/edit/delete team
+* CRUD ✓

 ### Bronze:

-    - Team logos
+* Team logos
-    - Pictures of players
+* Pictures of players

 ### Silver:

-    - Player ratings and other attributes
+* Player ratings and other attributes
-    - Team formation map
+* Team formation map

 ### Gold:

-    - Authentication
+* Authentication ✓
-    - Simulation matches
+* Scheduling ✓
-    - Standings
+* Standings

+## List of Technologies used

+* React
+* Mongoose
+* Express
+* Node
+* Heroku/Surge